 P.S.
 (Post Scriptum, not Power of Scriptum)

-You might notice in this website that I like to joke around and not be too serious (the title of this paragraph is a good example).
+You might notice that I like to joke around and not be too serious.

 I don’t think everything should be taken so seriously, even your CV or portfolio.
 What you write will say a lot about who you are, and if you’re not a horrible person it shouldn’t stop people from wanting to work with you.